Joshua Chamberlain: Later life

 After resigning from Bowdoin in 1883, he went to New York City to practice law.
 Chamberlain served as Surveyor of the Port of Portland, Maine, a federal appointment, and engaged in business activities, including real estate dealings in Florida (1885) and a college of art in New York, as well as hotels.
 He traveled to the West Coast to work on railroad building and public improvements.
 From the time of his serious wound in 1864 until his death, he was forced to wear an early form of a catheter with a bag and underwent six operations to try to correct the original wound and stop the fevers and infections that plagued him, without success.

 In 1893, 30 years after the battle that made the 20th Maine famous, Chamberlain was awarded the Medal of Honor for his actions at Gettysburg.
 The citation commends him for his "Daring heroism and great tenacity in holding his position on the Little Round Top against repeated assaults, and carrying the advance position on the Great Round Top."
 As in many other Civil War actions, controversy arose when one of his subordinate officers stated that Chamberlain never actually ordered a charge at Gettysburg.
 The claim never seriously affected Chamberlain's fame or notability however.
 This original medal was lost, and later rediscovered in 2013, and donated to the Pejepscot Historical Society in Brunswick, Maine.
 A second, redesigned medal issued in 1904 is currently housed at Bowdoin College.

-[Note: In 1898, Chamberlain at the age of 70 and afflicted with his multiple Civil War wound disabilities, offered his services to the nation again volunteering to command US Army forces in the Spanish American War.
-Despite persistent efforts with Acting Secretary Alger in the War Department and the President he was denied the opportunity due to his health issues.
-Ironically, his principal opponent at Gettysburg, former Colonel William C. Oates CSA (15th Alabama Regiment), was appointed in his place as a Brigadier General of US Volunteers.]
+In 1898, Chamberlain at the age of 70, volunteered to command US Army forces in the Spanish American War.
+Despite the support of Acting Secretary of War Russell Alger and President William McKinley, he was passed over due to health issues.
+Ironically, his principal opponent at Gettysburg, William C. Oates, was appointed in his place as a Brigadier General of US Volunteers.

+Chamberlain purchased Crow Island in 1901, which was within view of his Donhegan estate on Casco Bay in Brunswick.

 In 1905, Chamberlain became a founding member of the Maine Institution for the Blind, in Portland, now called The Iris Network.
 Chamberlain's wife herself was visually impaired, which led him to serve on the organization's first board of directors.

 Beginning with his first election as governor of Maine and continuing to the end of his life, Chamberlain was active in the Grand Army of the Republic.
 Despite continual pain and discomfort from his wounds of 1864, he made many return visits to Gettysburg and delivered speeches at soldiers' reunions.
 He made his last known visit on May 16 and 17, 1913, while involved in planning the 50th anniversary reunion.
 Because of deteriorating health, he was unable to attend the reunion less than two months later.